Coronavirus: Is the NHS ready for the surge in cases?

 Legislation has been passed reducing the regulatory hurdles they need to go through to return to work.

 Health Secretary Matt Hancock has also put out a call for 250,000 NHS volunteers to deliver food and medicines.
-Within the first 24 hours more than 500,000 people came forward to offer their services.
+Within days 750,000 people had come forward to offer their services.

-The main focus of their work will be supporting the one-and-a-half million highly vulnerable people who have been told to shield themselves from any contact with others.
+The main focus of their work will be supporting the 1.5m highly vulnerable people who have been told to shield themselves from any contact with others.